 It’s very rare for a guy to have a totally straight penis that goes out at exactly 90 degrees.
 Most guys have a curve to their penis, and the angle can range from downwards to straight up.
 It’s not a problem at all, unless you find you can’t have sex comfortably because of the shape – something which is very rare.

-3. Should I watch porn?
+3. Is it OK to watch porn?

 Legally, you should check if you’re old enough to watch porn in your country.
 If you are, then my advice would be not to watch it every time you masturbate, if it’s something that you do want to do.